 I had wanted this reply to be confined to one page only, but MLT has included new criticisms of my work not contained in his other responses.
-This has meant that my reply will, alas, once more stretch over several pages!
+Unfortunately, this has meant that my reply will once more stretch over several pages!
 Indeed, in order to do justice to this video (it is after all over 40 minutes long!), anything less would be an insult.

-[I have also included a word-for-word transcript of this (somewhat garbled and repetitive) video, which has added at least 15-20% to the length of this response.]
+[I have also included a word-for-word transcript of this somewhat garbled and repetitive video, which has alone added at least 15-20% to the length of this response.]

 In the first couple of minutes of this video, MLT makes a handful of points that are easily disposed of:

 [DM = Dialectical Materialism/Materialist, depending on context; HM = Historical Materialism.]

 (1) MLT assumes my attack on this theory is an attack on Marx, Engels and Lenin (I have omitted Stalin and Mao's names here since, as a Trotskyist, I do not hold them in any esteem -- quite the opposite, in fact), but he neglected to quote me to this effect.
 Indeed, I say the opposite (and at the very beginning of the Introductory Essay which is the main focus of this video):

 Nothing said below is aimed at undermining Historical Materialism [HM] -- a theory I fully accept -- or, for that matter, revolutionary socialism.
 My aim is simply to assist in the scientific development of Marxism by helping to demolish a dogma that has in my opinion seriously damaged our movement from its inception: Dialectical Materialism [DM] -- or, in its more political form, 'Materialist Dialectics' [MD].